wovenstarlight/tumblr-themes/theme3/README.md

 [INSTALL (spoiler plugin)](https://raw.githubusercontent.com/wovenstarlight/tumblr-themes/main/theme3/theme3spoilers.html)

-If you like this theme or plan to use it, please [reblog it](https://starlightthemes.tumblr.com/post/664789392768008192/theme-2-paint-job) on Tumblr!
-(PLACEHOLDER LINK)
+If you like this theme or plan to use it, please [reblog it](https://starlightthemes.tumblr.com/post/669390258666946560/theme-3-newsprint) on Tumblr!

 ## Features
 ### Theme-specific